Majestic Dimensional Fidelity

 Detail

 Our brains are highly evolved to process sound and can pick up on the most subtle aural cues to create a sound picture.
-This means that the more detail we deliver in our recordings, the more impactful and involving the listening experience will be.
+This means that the more detail we deliver in our recordings, the more information we are providing for the listener to discern.
+Detail gives instruments & voices texture and dimension which in turn and brings us closer to the performer.
+It reveals the subtleties and nuances that make each performer unique.

-Capturing maximum detail is a holistic process involving every aspect of the recording process: the equipment, the recording techniques, the acoustics, wiring, electrical system etc. Majestic Music Studio was built with all of this in mind.
+Capturing maximum detail involves every aspect of the recording process: the equipment, the recording techniques, the acoustics, wiring, electrical system etc.

 Ambience (the acoustics around the sound source)

-Milliseconds after we hear a sound, we begin to hear reflections of that sound bouncing off of walls, the floor, the ceiling and any other objects in the room, which provides information about what type of acoustic space the sound is in.
+Milliseconds after we hear a sound, we begin to hear reflections of that sound bouncing off of walls, the floor, the ceiling and any other objects in the room, which gives us vital information about the acoustic space the sound is in.
 This is called ambience, and it has a strong emotional impact on us.
-An instrument or voice in a small room can sound intimate, but in a huge concert hall it can sound powerful and majestic.
-Additionally, ambience creates a sense of dimensional space for the listener.
+An instrument or voice in a small room can sound intimate, and in a huge concert hall it can sound powerful and majestic.
+Ambience creates a sense of dimensional space for the listener and shapes our emotions around the music.

-We have put tremendous effort into our acoustic spaces and how we use and manipulate ambience both real and artificial (ie any devices used to create reverb & echo).
+We have put tremendous effort into our acoustic spaces and how we utilize ambience in our recordings to convey emotion.
 This is addressed in detail on our page Audio Evolution

 Recording Technique